MadCow234/truffle-debug-example/README.md

 truffle-debug-example
 =====================
 As of version 4, Truffle has a built in debugger for stepping through the code that executes during a transaction.
 This project contains examples of different errors that will require the use of the debugger to locate and fix.
+The examples in this project are a byproduct of completing a tutorial by Mike Pumphrey found [here](http://truffleframework.com/tutorials/debugging-a-smart-contract).

 Assumptions:
 ------------